Sutton Life Centre: The Life Skills Zone

 The Life Skills Zone is divided into four distinct areas.

 The Street Experience has a film set feel, and is designed to look like a real street, complete with shop facades.
 Topics covered include bullying, alcohol, smoking, drugs, peer pressure, knife crime and gang culture.

 The Transport Experience is designed to look like a railway station, and covers topics to do with public transport, including platform safety, respecting others, robbery, personal safety, littering and graffiti.

 The Home Experience is a fully fitted apartment with four rooms.
 Pupils will make their way through a kitchen, dining room, living room and bedroom to learn about keeping safe in the home.
 Topics covered include nutrition, domestic violence, fire safety, cyberbullying and internet safety.

 The Virtual Experience is a 360° white room theatre which delivers fully immersive videos about urban hazards and the environment.
 Topics covered include exploring derelict buildings, trespassing on the railway, arson, waste, recycling, climate change and energy efficiency.

 Safety Centre Alliance

-Sutton Life Centre is a member of the Safety Centre Alliance which was designed as a forum to help support permanent UK safety centers through development and networking between members.
-There are a number of safety center's which exist across the UK which deliver educational experiences on safety to children.
+Sutton Life Centre is a member of the Safety Centre Alliance which was designed as a forum to help support permanent UK safety centres through development and networking between members.
+There are a number of safety centres across the UK which deliver educational experiences on safety to children.